Plamena37/React-Meals/README.md

 > - CSS modules
 > - conditional rendering
 > - simple form validation
+> - managing loading state on fetching and sending data from the database

 ### Features:
 > - add items to cart